ETHIOPIA – The South

 Konso- Friday and Monday markets.
 More authentic.

 Flight: ADD – Jinka (BCO) @ 07:40 – 10:40.
 The plane arrived about 50 minutes late.
 The Jinka airport is as spartan as it gets – the only bathroom is a dilapidated metal sheet shed 100m from the minimal airport.
 I was immediately met by a “tour guide” who offered to drive me to Turmi to see the Hamer people and then drive to Konso for $350.
-I told him he was tourist mafia.
+I told him he was a tourist mafia.

 I got a tuk-tuk into Jinka to the bus depot for 200 birr.
-A share van was leaving for Konso at 6pm for 500 birr so I rather reluctantly (after two previous long bus rides, I was more than jaded) jumped on the bus to leave at noon for 200 birr.
+A share van was leaving for Konso at 6 pm for 500 birr so I rather reluctantly (after two previous long bus rides, I was more than jaded) jumped on the bus to leave at noon for 200 birr.
 It was about 200 km for the same price as 4 km.

 It was noon before it left but I lucked out with a good seat – a front bench seat with lots of leg room and a big padded bolster that is over the engine that I could completely stretch out my legs.
 As always I am the only white person on these public buses, 40 or so bad seats, usually packed full.
 After loading several huge sacks and getting gas, we finally left Jinka at 12:30 on a fair road with only a few large. pot holes.
-The major impediment were all the horned brahma cattle who wondered down the middle of the road impervious to us.
+The major impediment was all the horned Brahma cattle who wondered down the middle of the road impervious to us.
 Plus some goats.

 After an hour we reached Key Afar, one of the good market towns.
 Outside we were stopped by a road barricade, everyone got off and walked to the other side while the police did a cursory inspection of the contents.
 The little kids looked at me as if they had never seen a while guy.